BenoitDelec/FadalBazooka.github.io/index.md

 ### What is sentiment analysis ?

 Sentiment analysis, also referred to as opinion mining, is a classification technique which aims to analyze sentences to extract the expressed sentiment from them, and capture how positive or negative this statement is.
 In our analysis, the [NLTK - Natural Language Toolkit](https://www.nltk.org) library was used and allowed to compute sentiment scores ranging from -1 to +1, corresponding to negative and postive extrema, respectively.
+In fact, the compound score was the one we selected and is the sum of positive, negative & neutral scores which is then normalized between -1(most extreme negative) and +1 (most extreme positive).
+The more Compound score closer to +1, the higher the positivity of the text.

 ...